 Rose Apple TartsThese rose apple tarts make the perfect fall or winter dessert and are gluten free.
-Make this fall dessert to celebrate apple season in a few simple steps and impress your friends and family!
+Make these treats to celebrate apple season in a few simple steps and impress your friends and family!
 This post contains affiliate links; this means if you purchase an item linked, I may receive a small commission at no extra cost to you.
 Click here to learn more about my disclosure policy.

-Gluten Free Fall Dessert InspirationThis fall marks the one year point of my journey eating gluten free!
+Gluten Free Fall Dessert InspirationThis fall marks the one year point of my journey eating gluten free.
 I’ve learned a lot about cooking without wheat/gluten in the last twelve months.
-Last year, baking a pie would have seemed like a discouraging thought, but this year is one full of growth and change.
+Last year, attempting to bake a pie would have felt like a discouraging thought, but this year is one full of growth and change.
 While I’m not fully ready to dive into the world of blending my own gluten free flours, I am absolutely here for store bought crusts, blends, and mixes.
 And with that, I’m baking rose apple tarts that are 100% gluten free thanks to Bob’s Red Mill gluten free pie crust mix.
-If you have a favorite gluten free pie crust recipe and want to make this a real life sized pie, feel free to use it!
-If you buy your dough from a store, that’s awesome!
-Please comment below what your favorite brand is so I can have more shortcut options.
+If you have a favorite gluten free pie crust recipe and want to make this a real life sized pie, feel free to go for it!
+If you buy your dough from a store, that’s awesome too.
+Please comment below what your favorite brand is so I can learn about your go-to shortcut.
 As always, if you aren’t gluten free, this recipe works the same with gluten-full pie dough, so feel free to substitute.

 These rose apple tarts make the perfect fall or winter dessert and are gluten free.
 Make this fall dessert to celebrate apple season in a few simple steps and impress your friends and family!